snewhouse/ngs/README.md

 **With NGSeasy you can now have full suite of NGS tools up and running on any high end workstation in an afternoon**

+**Note:** NGSeasy is under **continous development** and the dev version evolves quickly.

+Please contact us for help/guidance on using the beat release.
+Our public server is down, so please to email us for access to the NGS resources and VM(s).

+- **NGSeasy-v1.0 Full Production release will be available Dec 2014**

 ## Latest Version
 *****************
-**Note:** NGSeasy is under continous development and the dev version evolves quickly.
-NGSeasy-v1.0 Full Production release will be available Dec 2014

 [NGSeasy-v0.9.3](https://github.com/KHP-Informatics/ngs/tree/release-0.9.3) - NGSeasy: Latest Release

 - NB: so far full_no_gatk.sh is the most developed module.